Flying with an infant of this age means one thing for mom (or dad)…

 Our Experiences Flying with a Baby 3-6 Months Old…

 For us, this was a very easy time to travel with baby.
 Not yet mobile, still on a mostly liquid diet, and a fairly defined routine of eat and sleep times.
-In terms of getting around, baby is easily carted in an infant carrier, pretty content to ride in a stroller, and safe and snug in the infant carrier car seat used with or without the base.
+In terms of getting around, baby is easily carted in their travel car seat used as an infant carrier, pretty content to ride in a stroller, and safe and snug in the infant carrier car seat used with or without the base.

-As I mentioned, we were traveling during the hysteria of the H1N1 outbreak, and paranoia was rampant about bringing the kids into a germ-laden environment.
-I did bring on board anti-bacterial wipes, which I went over armrests and the tray tables with.
-And because I’m a freak, I then went over those with our usual wipes because I was afraid of the anti-bacterial residue.
-Had Bub actually been conscious during those flights, I would have gone over the laminated safety card as well, as that seems to be his go-to distraction when we first board.
+As I mentioned, we were traveling during the hysteria of the H1N1 outbreak.
+Paranoia was rampant about bringing kids into a germ-laden environment.
+I did bring anti-bacterial wipes, which I went over armrests and the tray tables with.
+And, because I’m a freak, I then went over those again with our usual wipes.
+I was afraid of the anti-bacterial residue.
+Had our son actually been awake during those flights, I would have gone over the laminated safety card as well, since that seems to be his go-to distraction whenever we first board.

 - Get baby used to room temperature bottles and food, so you don’t have the additional hassle of heating en route.

-- If baby can bear weight on her legs, consider purchasing the new slip-on diapers – not all airplane bathrooms have change tables, or if they do they are big enough to change a baby kitten on.
+- If baby can bear weight on their legs, consider purchasing slip-on diapers.
+Not all airplane bathrooms have change tables.
+If they do they are only big enough to change a baby kitten on.

-- A cloth carrier or sling doesn’t take up much room in your carry-on and is useful to keep your hands free – especially if you’re flying solo – keep in mind you’ll have to take baby out for taxi, take-off, and landing.
+- A cloth carrier or sling doesn’t take up much room in your carry-on and is useful to keep your hands free.
+This is most helpful especially if you’re flying solo.
+Do keep in mind you’ll have to take baby out for taxi, take-off, and landing.

 You will be busy and have your hands full when flying with an infant at this delightful stage.
 But be sure to relish how (relatively) easy they are to distract and comfort.